Credit unions - first established on UK shores in 1964 - are financial cooperatives run by their members.

 Sometimes referred to as 'people's banks', they are often heralded as a viable alternative to the corporate anonymity of high street banks.

-Improving access to credit unions is a policy which receives broad cross-party support.
+Improving access to credit unions is a policy which receives broad cross party support.

 In 2010, for example, 170 MPs from all the major parties backed an Early Day Motion which called for improved access.

-More recently, in 2012, Lord Freud told the House of Lords that the Government was committed to fostering the growth of credit unions.
+In 2012, Lord Freud told the House of Lords that the Government was committed to fostering the growth of credit unions.

-"[And] we are determined to support it in such a way that it becomes viable in the long term."
+"We are prepared to support this industry," the Welfare Reform minister said, "[and] we are determined to support it in such a way that it becomes viable in the long term."

 O'Connell perhaps has an eye on his neighbour, Ireland.
 In 2010, 70% of Irish adults, about three million people, were members of a credit union.